Updated March 2015

 A follow-up single proved hard to find but the Moodies first album was hurriedly recorded to cash in on the success of Go Now.
-The LP consisted mostly of songs the group were currently performing live in addition to four original tracks co-composed by Denny Laine and Mike Pinder.
-The list included favourites from their stage-show like James Brown's 'I Go Crazy', George Gershwin's classic 'It Ain't Necessarily So' (sung by Ray Thomas) and the Laine/Pinder composition 'From The Bottom Of My Heart' which was also issued as a single.
+The LP consisted mostly of songs the band were performing in their stage show in addition to four original tracks co-composed by Denny Laine and Mike Pinder.
+The list included favourites like James Brown's 'I Go Crazy', George Gershwin's classic 'It Ain't Necessarily So' (sung by Ray Thomas) and the Laine/Pinder composition 'From The Bottom Of My Heart' which was also issued as a single.

 Another original Laine/Pinder song by The Moody Blues 'Stop' was issued as a single in the U.S.A. and managed to get a chart placing there.
 The band were soon sent over to America on a package tour together with chart-toppers 'Peter & Gordon' and fellow brummies The Fortunes.
-In addition, the Moody Blues obtained the prestigious position of playing support for The Beatles on their 1965 British tour.
+The Moodies performed at the NME Poll Winners concert at Wembley to an audience of 60,000.
+They also obtained the prestigious position of playing support for The Beatles on their 1965 British tour.

 Despite the massive success of Go Now, subsequent singles by the Moody Blues had diminishing impact on the record charts.
-This was at a time when pop groups depended upon regular hit records rather than album sales for their survival.
-The Moody Blues' self composed fifth single 'Everyday' released in October 1965 only got to No. 44 in the charts despite its commercial appeal, and by 1966 the group were obliged to reduce their booking fees.
+This was at a time when pop groups depended on regular hit singles rather than album sales for their survival.
+The Moody Blues' self composed fifth single 'Everyday' released in October 1965 only got to Number 44 in the charts despite its commercial appeal, and by 1966 the group were obliged to reduce their booking fees.
 Beatles manager Brian Epstein had taken over management of the Moody Blues in September 1965 but this did little to improve their situation.